anderssandstrom/e3-ecmc_plugin_scope/README.md

 ### Source data (mandatory)

-The source data should normally be a ecmc memmap (example "ec0.s2.mm.CH1_ARRAY").
+The source data should normally be a ecmc memmap.

 The source is defined by the "SOURCE" configuration string:
 ```